-- a.
-This programme prepares the students with knowledge of concepts, theories, research methodologies, skills and application of that knowledge in the information systems discipline so that they can meaningfully contribute to the information and communication technology (ICT) sector and pursue careers in numerous ICT industries, governance and academia. - b.
-Improve on the work done undergraduate and develop graduates who have harnessed their abilities problem solving, critical thinking and academic scholarship that they can apply in their future ICT endeavours. - c.
-Provide graduates with a deep enough theoretical insight into the ICT subject to enable them to pursue advanced postgraduate work or to adapt in a rapidly changing field.
+- This programme prepares the students with knowledge of concepts, theories, research methodologies, skills and application a. of that knowledge in the information systems discipline so that they can meaningfully contribute to the information and communication technology (ICT) sector and pursue careers in numerous ICT industries, governance and academia. - Improve on the work done undergraduate and develop graduates who have harnessed their abilities problem solving, critical b.
+Provide graduates with a deep enough theoretical insight into the ICT endeavours. - c. work or to adapt in a rapidly changing field.

-- a.
-On completion of this curriculum, the student should be able to: - b.
-Display an understanding of advanced ICT concepts, development methodologies, information and data analytics, security and networks skills by applying these to create ICT solutions for real or hypothetical problems. - c.
-Demonstrate an understanding of the research process, methodologies and design, IS theoretical models, and academic writing by developing a comprehensive research project that addresses ICT problems. - d.
-Demonstrate an ability to effectively present and communicate the results of the work done by making presentation and writing reports or assignments as and when required by lecturer or department. - e.
-Demonstrate an ability to solve problems through creative thinking by creating or developing innovative ICT solutions.
+- On completion of this curriculum, the student should be able to: a. - Display an understanding of advanced ICT concepts, development methodologies, information and data analytics, security b. and networks skills by applying these to create ICT solutions for real or hypothetical problems. - Demonstrate an understanding of the research process, methodologies and design, IS theoretical models, and academic C. writing by developing a comprehensive research project that addresses ICT problems. - d.
+Demonstrate an ability to effectively present and communicate the results of the work done by making presentation and writing reports or assignments as and when required by lecturer or department. - Demonstrate an ability to solve problems through creative thinking by creating or developing innovative ICT solutions. e.